A perfect, delicious, oozy risotto. The ultimate comfort dish.

 At this point, pour in 440g of risotto rice.
 Coat the rice in the oil and vegetables, and leave to fry for 30 more seconds.

 Remove the porcini mushrooms from the water.
 You should be left with a delicious, dark porcini stock.
-This won’t be enough for the risotto, though.
-So in another jug, add a vegetable stock cube to some boiling water.
+This won’t be enough for the risotto so in another jug, add a vegetable stock cube to some boiling water.

 Once the rice has been in the pan with the celery and onion for 1 minute, start adding stock.
 This is a GRADUAL process, so go slowly.
 Add a ladle of stock.
 Once it is absorbed, add more.
 Keep moving the rice about with a wooden spoon to release the starch.